 How easy is it to get lost on the PCT?
 How did you navigate?

 The PCT is a very well marked trail and it’s very simple to navigate 95% of the time.
 That being said, we did carry maps and a GPS phone app that kept us on trail.
-I’m going to go into more detail on this in another post, so stay tuned for more info!
+I go into this in more detail on this blog post, so check it out!

 How did your expectations differ from the actuality of hiking long distance?

 The main thing I wanted to get out of my thru-hike was a sense of community and a chance to be out in the wild for five months.
 I received both of these things, to a degree I did not expect.
 I knew the people of the trail were a huge part of why you’d hike long distances, but I did not realize what a strong bond you create in such a short period of time.
 Because you’re all suffering and triumphing together every day, you become very close.
 You share an experience that only those people can relate to.
 I’m a pretty guarded and introverted person most of the time - I have a hard time expressing/showing my feelings and emotions out loud - so it was interesting to me to see how barriers and facades completely crumble when you’re out on trail.
 There’s just no way to hide if you’re tired, or grumpy, or hungry, or elated, so you share your “true self” to everyone, whether you want to or not.
 A friend of mine told me upon returning home that I talk a lot more than I used to.
 Over the few months I spent off the grid, I grew accustomed to saying whatever I wanted and being accepted for it by the people around me.
 It’s a very freeing and honest way to live.